Robert De Niro Has Public Meltdown Amid Divorce Proceedings

-The weight and stress of his looming custody and divorce struggles are beginning to weigh on him as Robert De Niro was spotted having a very heated and very public meltdown with his driver on Thursday.
+The weight and stress of his looming custody and divorce struggles are beginning to weigh on him as Robert De Niro was spotted having a very heated and public meltdown with his driver on Thursday.

-According to Page Six, the actor had just exited the court house after a several hours long session when he proceeded to become frantic and angry as he searched for his driver.
+According to Page Six, the actor had just exited the courthouse after an hours-long session when he proceeded to become frantic and angry as he searched for his driver.

 Whipping out his cell phone, Robert gave his driver a call and began angrily screaming at him while photographers swarmed around and attempted to take photographs.